warbacon/zunder-zsh/README.md

 # Warbacon's zsh configurator

-**WARNING:** Only compatible with Arch-based distributions and zsh will not be installed by default at the moment, you should install it first.
+**WARNING:** Zsh will not be installed by default at the moment, you should install it first.
 Sudo must be installed and configured for the current user.

 ## Information

 This is a simple shell script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.

+Please report any bug or undesired behaviour you encounter.

 ### Changes made: